 As alarming as those statistics are, according to Saint Leo University’s Dr. Vyas Krishnan, there’s something even more disturbing: these cyber threats are only the tip of the iceberg.

-“Cybersecurity threats are a moving target, and new vulnerabilities emerge on a daily basis,” says Krishnan, professor and chair of the Department of Computer Science & Information Systems in Saint Leo’s Donald R. Tapia School of Business.
+“Cybersecurity threats are a moving target, and new vulnerabilities emerge on a daily basis,” says Krishnan computer science professor in Saint Leo’s Donald R. Tapia School of Business.

 Krishnan says that because of the increasing dependence of businesses and organizations on transactions via the Internet, it’s essential to pay attention to emerging threats.
 However, because of the complexity of the skill sets that are involved in being a cybersecurity specialist, there is a shortage of capable professionals.